Skip to content

 Where:

-• Status: Indicates the current Runner status, whether he is online or offline.
+• Status: Indicates the current status of the runner, that is, whether it is online or offline.

-• Last Task: ID of the last task executed.
+• Last Task: ID of the last executed task.

-• Tasks Allocated: Indicates the number of automations allocated in this Runner.
+• Allocated Tasks: Indicates the number of automations allocated to this Runner.

-• CPU: Indicates the use of the machine's CPU where the Runner was allocated.
+• CPU: Indicates CPU utilization of the machine where the Runner was allocated.

 Runner Information